 Deploy the tweak to your device, and run the app in Xcode again.
 Your method should be successfully hooked, and your console in Xcode should now look like this:

-Trying to interact with native Swift objects will make your tweak crash - unless you do it in the above way; creating and modifying Swift objects by calling their function pointers.
-That would take a lot of effort and code simply to create or modify a value.
-This adds much more limitation and overhead when tweaking Swift apps.
+Trying to interact with native Swift objects will make your tweak crash - unless you do it in the above way (creating and modifying Swift objects by calling their function pointers).
+Unfortunately, this adds much more limitation and overhead when it comes to tweaking Swift apps.
 But as soon as (and if) Logos adds support for Swift, that problem will be solved.
 There has been talks about adding Swift compatibility in tweaks after Swift 5; a release which will hopefully bring ABI stability.

 - Useyourloaf - Upgrading to Swift 4

 - Untitledkingdom - Objective-C vs Swift messages dispatch

 - Thuyen’s corner - Method dispatch in Swift

 - Stackoverflow - What is the difference between dynamic and late binding